 Shirtless beer-chugging, a WWE belt and partying with fans?
 Just Gronk being Gronk.

-The New England tight end, who was injured and unable to play in the Patriots' huge comeback over the Atlanta Falcons in the Super Bowl, didn't hold back at the championship parade in Boston.
+The New England tight end, who was injured and unable to play in the Patriots' huge comeback over the Atlanta Falcons in the Super Bowl, didn't hold back during the championship parade in Boston.

 Troy Polamalu, Pittsburgh Steelers, 2009

-Polamalu found himself crowd-surfing in the streets of Pittsburgh during the Steelers' parade in celebration of a Super Bowl win over the Arizona Cardinals -- just as the safety did a few years prior when the Steelers celebrated winning Super Bowl XL.
+Polamalu found himself crowd-surfing in the streets of Pittsburgh during the Steelers' parade in celebration of a Super Bowl victory over the Arizona Cardinals -- just as the safety did a few years prior when the Steelers celebrated winning Super Bowl XL.

 Mark Madsen, Los Angeles Lakers, 2001